Video ads can turn viewers into customers and ideas into actions to drive sales. But where do you start?

 Firstly, let's address the transition between Scene 1 and Scene 2.
 To do this, locate the Bolt icon in the middle of your workspace and click on it.
 Then, navigate to the Animation Panel on the right side of your workspace.

-By default, the animation type is set to Instant.
+The animation type is set to Instant by default.
 But we want to create a smoother transition.
 Click on the dropdown menu and select Push.

-You have the flexibility to choose the direction of the Push.
-But for this moment, we'll select Bottom to Top.
+You can choose the direction of the Push.
+But for now, we'll select Bottom to Top.

-Now, let's refine the timing of the transition.
+Now, let's refine the transition’s timing.
 Currently, it's set as Linear, but we want to aim for a more gradual effect.
 Click the dropdown menu next to Timing and select Natural.

 To adjust the duration of the transition, which is initially set to half a second, we'll make it slightly longer.
 Opt for a duration of 1 second.